 First and foremost, Apple Watch is a fitness device.
-Among other metrics, the Apple Watch tracks users' active-calories burn, exercise hours, and stand hours.
+The Apple Watch tracks users' active calories burned, exercise time, and stand hours.

 watchOS includes automatic tracking features that can detect what a user is doing throughout the day.
 The accelerometers, heart-rate sensor, and barometer can work together to determine if a user is walking, running, or swimming.